 My mom and I then went to another woman’s house.
 This time the rent was $900/month for a bedroom and bathroom in a house shared with a single mom and her two children.
 The house was not nearly as nice.
 The woman was kind, but the house was chaotic with not only her children, but also her boyfriend, whom she hadn’t told me about.
 Once again, I couldn’t picture that being my home.

 It was nighttime by the time we left the second house, and I was nervous about driving in notorious California traffic.
 When we got to the RV park in Redwood City, I could feel a breakdown coming on.

 Not only had I just spent the past five days driving and worrying, but I had spent the last five hours trying to figure out where the heck I was going to live, and not only had I not found a place, but the next day I was to start my first day of work at my first full-time job after college.
 Yikes.

 I lay on the bed in the RV and cried.
-Then I texted my friend Lindsey who was in Florida.
+Then I texted my best friend.

 “Whatever happens,” I told her.
 “Don’t let me forget who I am…I don’t know how to explain it.
 Just don’t let me lose myself.”